zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 Muni!
 If you say that they have not spent the waterfall, then who is in heaven and in the world of men,

 Dear sir!
 Living through birth and aging?
-Worldworld, I ask you, Tell me this.”
+Worldworld, I ask you, Tell me this."

-51. [Worldworld: “Nanda!”]
-I don't say, “All Salmon, Brahmen, are covered by birth and aging.”
+51. [Worldworld: "Nanda!"]
+I don't say, "All Salmon, Brahmen, are covered by birth and aging."

 Whosoever is seen or heard here, or even after all the forbidden and forbidden have been discontinued,

-All kinds are also cut off after all, I know that after thirsty love without troubles, I said, “Those people do survive the storm.”
+All kinds are also cut off after all, I know that after thirsty love without troubles, I said, "Those people do survive the storm."

-“[Worldworld: “Nanda!”]
-I don't say, “All Salmon, Brahmen, are covered by birth and aging”: “Nanda!
-I don't say, “All Salmon, Brahmen, are obstructed by birth, aging obstructed (blocked), covered, closed, closed (covered), covered, covered, covered, “I explain, I teach, I teach, I build, I build.
-Uncover, I parse, I clarify, I say, “There are those Salmon, Brahmen, for whom birth and aging death have been cut off, the roots have been cut off, like a rooted palm tree, become inhabited, for the future.
-Thing.”
-For [Worldhotel: “Nanda!”]
-I don't say, “All Salmon, Brahmen, are covered by birth and aging.”
+"[Worldworld: "Nanda!"]
+I don't say, "All Salmon, Brahmen, are covered by birth and aging": "Nanda!
+I don't say, "All Salmon, Brahmen, are obstructed by birth, aging obstructed (blocked), covered, closed, closed (covered), covered, covered, covered, "I explain, I teach, I teach, I build, I build.
+Uncover, I parse, I clarify, I say, "There are those Salmon, Brahmen, for whom birth and aging death have been cut off, the roots have been cut off, like a rooted palm tree, become inhabited, for the future.
+Thing."
+For [Worldhotel: "Nanda!"]
+I don't say, "All Salmon, Brahmen, are covered by birth and aging."

-“After all that has been seen or heard here, or even forbidden, has been discarded”: “After all that has been seen and discarded, after forsakening, after abandonment, after expulsions, ends, and makes it non-existent;Whosoever is heard of pure disconnection... (middle) after all the feeling of pure parse... after everything is seen and heard of pure disconnection... after all the quantum is cut off... after all forbidden pure parse... whatsoever after all forbidden pure parse...
-After all abstentions and forbidden purities are cut off, after abandonment, abandonment, deportation, after the end, and make them to absent.”
+"After all that has been seen or heard here, or even forbidden, has been discarded": "After all that has been seen and discarded, after forsakening, after abandonment, after expulsions, ends, and makes it non-existent;Whosoever is heard of pure disconnection... (middle) after all the feeling of pure parse... after everything is seen and heard of pure disconnection... after all the quantum is cut off... after all forbidden pure parse... whatsoever after all forbidden pure parse...
+After all abstentions and forbidden purities are cut off, after abandonment, abandonment, deportation, after the end, and make them to absent."
 For whomever is seen or heard here, or even forbidden, have been discontinued.

-“All kinds of shapes are also cut off”: “With all kinds of Swiss phase has pure, clean, all pure; detachment, release, after disengagement, discard, after abandonment, after abandonment, after removal, after the end, make it to Does not exist after.”
+"All kinds of shapes are also cut off": "With all kinds of Swiss phase has pure, clean, all pure; detachment, release, after disengagement, discard, after abandonment, after abandonment, after removal, after the end, make it to Does not exist after."
 For all kinds of colors are also cut off.

-“Knowing the trouble-free people after thirsty love, I say, 'those people do live through the rim. '” “The thirst love of the color of the thirst, the thirst of the voice, the thirst of the smell, the thirst love of taste, the thirst of the law.
-“Known after thirst love”, after three kinds of known thirst love: known, measured, disconnected.
+"Knowing the trouble-free people after thirsty love, I say, 'those people do live through the rim. '" "The thirst love of the color of the thirst, the thirst of the voice, the thirst of the smell, the thirst love of taste, the thirst of the law.
+"Known after thirst love", after three kinds of known thirst love: known, measured, disconnected.
 What is known?
-“Knowing thirst love: this is the thirst love of color; this is the thirst love of the voice, this is the thirst love of the smell, this is the thirst love of taste, this is the thirst love of the law.
+"Knowing thirst love: this is the thirst love of color; this is the thirst love of the voice, this is the thirst love of the smell, this is the thirst love of taste, this is the thirst love of the law.
 He knew and saw it, and it was known.